Beaujr/go-xerox-upload/README.md

 > A HTTP server to use with Xerox WorkCentre 3345DNi "scan to" functionality Support for:
-- Google Drive (credentials.json & token.json) requiredt.
+- Google Drive (credentials.json & token.json) required.
 - FileSystem upload

 Default port is 10000